daberdiel/PeanutButterJellyRecipe/README.md

 PeanutButterJellyRecipe

 Gather all materials
-Materials include: Bread (2 slices), jar of peanut butter, jar of jelly, and a spoon
+Materials include: Plate, Bread (2 slices), jar of peanut butter, jar of jelly, and a spoon

 1. Place your plate on a table and then place the bread on the plate
 2. Get your Peanut Butter and twist the top off.
 Do the same for the jar of Jelly